LiladharVarma/WeatherApp/README.md

 - **useEffect Hook:** Implemented lifecycle methods with the `useEffect` hook for fetching and updating data.
 - **Open Weather API Integration:** Integrated the Open Weather API to provide real-time weather data.

+## Try it Here
+Explore the Weather App on the deployed website: [Weather App Demo](https://liladharvarma.github.io/WeatherApp/)

 ## Getting Started

 Follow these steps to run the Weather App locally: